somedatapacket/docs.humio.com/content/faq/_index.md

 explicit timezone (`timechart(..., timezone=Z)`).
 This will overrule the timezone of the browser.
 Note, that the x-axis of time charts is still shown in local time.

+## Can I send multiline events to Humio

+Yes!
+Humio does support receiving events with multiple lines.
+What Humio does **not** support is correlating multiple events into a single multiline event, which means that it is up to the log shipper to detect wether an event spans across multiple lines.

+Filebeat has support for detecting [multiline events]({{< ref "/integrations/data-shippers/beats/filebeat.md#multiline-events">}}).